smartup-ike/.github/profile/README.md

 ### 🚀 We are hiring!

-Either a senior or intern, we are always looking for fresh people people with a will to learn!
+Either a senior or intern, we are always looking for fresh people with a will to learn!
 Feel free to send us your resume at ✉️<a href="mailto:hr@smartupweb.com" alt="hr@smartupweb.com">hr@smartupweb.com</a>.

 ---